ISSUIUC/ISS_SILSIM/README.md

 nano ~/.bash_profile
 ```

-Add the following lines to the end of the file:
+Add the following lines to the beginning of the file:

 ```
 # Setting PATH for local executables